-Centers Plan for Healthy Living requires a signed acknowledgement confirming your receipt and understanding of the Code of Conduct and the Compliance Plan.1
+Centers Plan for Healthy Living requires a signed acknowledgement confirming your receipt and understanding of the Code of Conduct and the Compliance Program.

+Centers Plan for Healthy Living Code of Conduct and Compliance Program

+Acknowledgement Form

-Centers Plan for Healthy Living Code of Conduct and Compliance Plan Acknowledgement Form I. I acknowledge the receipt of Centers Plan for Healthy Living's Code of Conduct and Compliance Plan.
-II.
-I understand that all employees, vendors, providers and related entities (including first-tier, downstream, ar related entities/FDRs) of CPHL are expected to abide by the CPHL Code of Conduct.
-III.
+- I. I acknowledge the receipt of Centers Plan for Healthy Living's Code of Conduct and Compliance Program requirements. - II.
+I understand that all employees, vendors, providers and related entities of CPHL are expected to abide by the CPHL Code of Conduct. - III.
 I understand that there will be no retaliation for raising a compliance issue in good faith.
-Please check as appropriate: First and Last Name (printed) Employee/Staff Provider Contracted Vendor Company and Department